PManager1/trend-ang1/README.md

 =========

-how to do on prod
+how to do on prod settings